The ABCs Of ROIC

 There is clearly a secular shift when it comes to technology and Amazon has truly disrupted the land of brick and mortar.
 At some point (Q1-18?), Amazon will be declared a winner (over Sears), but that does not mean that all retailers will go away.
 In fact, I would argue that most retailers have adapted to the changes and are successfully thriving in both retail, outlet, and online channels.

-Some retail REIT investors have opted to run for the hills, in attempt to avoid the continued volatility in the sector.
+Some retail REIT investors have opted to run for the hills in an attempt to avoid the continued volatility in the sector.
 While I don’t disagree that there could be more pain ahead, I find the correction a bit overdone, and perhaps an opportune time to plant new seeds.

 As Benjamin Graham wrote in The Intelligent Investor, the value investor’s purpose is to capitalize upon “a favorable difference between price on the one hand and indicated or appraised value on the other.”

-After surveying the list of vetted retail REITs and considering which of the companies are worthy of ownership, I find Retail Opportunity Investment Corp.
-(ROIC) one of the best REITs to own, and that is why I decided to focus one this particular REIT today.
+After surveying the list of vetted retail REITs and considering which of the companies are worthy of ownership, I find Retail Opportunity Investments Corp.
+(ROIC) one of the best REITs to own, and that is why I decided to focus on this particular REIT today.
 If I had to own just one shopping center REIT, it would be ROIC.

 Battle-Tested?